-The Management and the various trade unions at Arkema France signed on 9 June 2008 an initial company agreement in support of maintaining disabled people in employment or helping them find employment, which was ratified by the Hauts de Seine Prefect on 10 July 2008.
+The Management and the various trade unions at Arkema France signed on 9 June 2008 an initial company agreement in support of maintaining disabled people in employment or helping them find employment, which was ratified by the Hauts-de-Seine Prefect on 10 July 2008.
+This agreement covered the 2008-2009-2010 years.
+It confirmed the Company's undertakings in terms of solidarity, social responsibility, and respect of diversity.

-This three-yearly agreement, due to be renewed in the first six months of 2011, confirms the Company's undertakings in terms of solidarity, social responsibility, and respect of diversity.
-A number of actions have been taken since the agreement took effect, including:
+Accordingly, a large number of actions have been taken, including:

-- the training of local coordinators and/or officers present on every Arkema France site; - a network of specialist partners put in place to promote the recruitment and continued employment of disabled people; - the proactive recruitment initiative implemented on the sites has resulted in the signing of 11 permanent contracts, 15 fixed-term contracts, 54 temporary working assignments, and 16 training/ work-experience contracts for disabled people; - the recruitment of 35 people, primarily with permanent contracts; and - a drive to train young disabled people resulted in 36 training contracts against a target of 40 as part of their initial training course or their vocational retraining course.
+- the training of local coordinators and/or officers present on every Arkema France site; - a network of specialist partners put in place to promote the recruitment and continued employment of disabled people; - the implementation of 73 job retention actions, training and career development; - service contracts with the protected sector; - various internal and external communication actions designed to dispel prejudices and misgivings that contribute to hindering the integration of disabled people in the world of work.